-- o Week 2 & 3 of June: - The Coordination Office sends the thesis manuscript and thesis evaluation forms to the Examination/Reading Committee.
+o Week 2 & 3 of June:

+- The Coordination Office sends the thesis manuscript and thesis evaluation forms to the Examination/Reading Committee.
 Each thesis is evaluated by at least 2 evaluators from the Committee.
-The members of the Examination/Reading Committee are decided by the IMBRSea Programme Board and must belong to the IMBRSea consortium partner universities. - The thesis promotor and supervisor is/are invited to evaluate the general work performance of the student. - All above mentioned actions are carried out through the online thesis platform (https://matix.imbrsea.eu). - Prior to the start of the Annual Symposium 2025 (exact date to be defined): presentations should be submitted.
-Detailed instructions will be shared in due time. - expected to be physically present during the Annual Symposium.
+The members of the Examination/Reading Committee are decided by the IMBRSea Programme Board and must belong to the IMBRSea consortium partner universities. - The thesis promotor and supervisor is/are invited to evaluate the general work performance of the student. - All the above-mentioned actions are carried out through the online thesis platform (https://matix.imbrsea.eu). - o Prior to the start of the Annual Symposium 2025 (23rd of June, 2025): presentations should be submitted.
+Detailed instructions will be shared in due time. - o 23rd to 27th of June 2025: All students are expected to be physically present during the Annual Symposium.
 At this symposium, each thesis is presented through an oral presentation, followed by a defense before a Jury and a debate including the public present.
-Thesis presentations are evaluated by a Jury of at least three members. - The IMBRSea Examination Board uses all presentation and thesis feedback reports to assign a final score.
+Thesis presentations are evaluated by a Jury of at least three members. - o The IMBRSea Examination Board uses all presentation and thesis feedback reports to assign a final score.